 Ask any seasoned restaurant professional and they will tell you Valentine’s Day is one of the busiest restaurant nights of the year (with Mother’s Day, New Year’s Eve and the day before Thanksgiving rounding out the contenders).
-Valentine’s Day (February 14th) is right around the corner, and you can expect to see bars, restaurants and hotels looking to capitalize on the holiday by stretching the festivities out through the weekend from Feb 11-14.
+Valentine’s Day (February 14th) is right around the corner, and you can expect to see bars, restaurants and hotels looking to capitalize on the holiday by stretching the festivities out through the weekend and through the holiday.

 If you’re planning to work on this most important date-night, it presents a great opportunity to make a king’s ransom in tip money, and wow your guests at the same time.
 Your guests are already guaranteed to be in a happy, celebratory mood as soon as they sit down, you can help elevate their night-out even further with some extra attention and a few simple suggestions to make it extra special.

 First, why not suggest a romantic or Valentine’s-Day themed cocktail to start out with?
 For a classy, traditional drink to celebrate the occasion, you can always recommend a good bottle of champagne or a classic martini.
 Make sure to be knowledgeable about different champagnes you have on hand, this is one of the most popular celebratory drinks, and knowing the nuances of which bottles you have available demonstrates your knowledge and capability as a bartender or server.
 If you’d like to recommend a fun, fruity cocktail, here are a few suggestions:

 The Bitter Crush (Epicurious.com).

 - Crushed ice

 - 2 ounces (1/4 cup) Aperol (bitter orange aperitif)